martes, 19 de noviembre de 2019

 My rating: 3 of 5 stars

-Short and easy to read; a well-written book that allows the reader to almost feel immersed in a disturbing nightmare.
-I rated this novel 3 out of 5 not because it lacks ingenuity, considering a creative true original story, but since its existentialism influences negatively the readers' mood by leaving a bad taste about life and existence, an overwhelming desire to welcome death.
-A classic novel that anyway should be read.
+It is short and easy to read.
+It is a well-written book that allows the reader to almost feel immersed in a disturbing nightmare.
+I rated this novel 3 out of 5 not because it lacks ingenuity, considering it is a creative, true, original story, but because its existentialism negatively influences the readers' mood by leaving a bad taste about life and existence and an overwhelming desire to welcome death.
+It is a classic novel that should be read anyway.

 View all my reviews